cbroms/personal-site/projects/stratus.md

 We used Unity to create an augmented reality app to present realtime weather data in a form that can be instantaneously understood.
 This involved:

 -   Fetching and decoding realtime weather reports provided by all airports in the United States ([METARs](https://aviationweather.gov/metar)).
--   Generating an AR environment that adapts to the current decoded report, displaying cloud levels, air pressure, wind speed and direction, and other elements from the reports.
+-   Generating an AR environment that adapts to the current decoded report, displaying cloud levels, air pressure, wind speed and direction, and other elements.
 -   Creating an app to easily facilitate entering airports and visualizing their AR environments.

 # My Role